FN Model 24 and Model 30: China

 The Republic of China received 24,000 FN Model 24 and 30 from 1930 to 1934 and more than 165,000 Model 30 between 1937 and 1939.
 The Model 30 was copied as the Type 21 rifle at the Kwantung Arsenal and Type 77 rifle (from 1937, year of the Marco Polo Bridge Incident) at the Zhejiang Iron Works.
 All these models were used during the Chinese Civil War and Second Sino-Japanese War, being still in service at the end of World War II and during the Korean War.
 Ex-Lithuanian FN 1930 rifles captured by the Soviets were even supplied post-war to the People's Liberation Army.

 Colombia

-In the early 1930s, Colombia bought FN Model 24 and 30 rifles in 7×57mm Mauser.
-Many were later converted to .30-06 Springfield after 1950, serving alongside newly produced FN Model 50 short rifles.
+In the early 1940s, Colombia bought 1930 rifles designated the Model 1940 in 7×57mm Mauser.
+Many were later converted to .30-06 Springfield after 1950, serving alongside newly produced FN Model 1950 short rifles and carbines.

 Congo

-After the war, the Force Publique of the Belgian Congo received some thousands of newly manufactured Mle 24/30 carbines.
+After the war, the Force Publique of the Belgian Congo received some thousands of newly manufactured Mle 1930 carbines.
 Around 300 training rifles were also delivered.
 After the independence as Republic of the Congo, the Congo Crisis broke.
-The FN Mle 24/30 were used during these conflicts, being seen in the hands of South Kasai secessionist gendarmes or of Simba rebels.
+The FN Mle 1930 were used during these conflicts, being seen in the hands of South Kasai secessionist gendarmes or of Simba rebels.

 Ethiopia

-The Ethiopian Empire bought 25,000 7.92×57mm Model 24/30 short rifles and carbines in 1933–1935.
+The Ethiopian Empire bought 25,000 7.92×57mm Model 1930 short rifles and carbines in 1933–1935.
 They were fielded during the Italian invasion.